 Restoring Balance With Naturally Occurring Substances

-Restoring balance and correcting underlying causes is accomplished by using substances familiar to the body such as minerals, vitamins, trace elements, fatty acids and amino acids.
-A primary concept in orthomolecular medicine is that hereditary factors can affect more than just the physical characteristics of a person.
-Biochemical settings are also found to be hereditary.
+Restoring balance and correcting underlying causes is possible by using substances familiar to the body such as minerals, vitamins, trace elements, fatty acids, and amino acids, for example.
+Another primary concept in orthomolecular medicine is that hereditary factors can affect more than just the physical characteristics of a person.
+Biochemical settings are also found to be hereditary.3

-Biochemical pathways in the body (the chemical chain reaction of enzymes and other factors) are of interest in studies of illnesses such as cancer, schizophrenia, atherosclerosis, and even depression; it has been shown that specific biochemical abnormalities can be isolated as contributing or causal factors of illness and that these abnormalities may respond to targeted supplementation and other natural treatments.2
+Biochemical pathways in the body (the chemical chain reaction of enzymes and other factors) are of interest in studies of illnesses such as cancer, schizophrenia, atherosclerosis, and even depression.
+Research has shown that specific biochemical abnormalities can be isolated as contributing or causal factors of illness and that these abnormalities may respond to targeted supplementation and other natural treatments.2

 “I believe all complicated phenomena can be explained by simpler scientific principles.” ~Linus Pauling, Proponent of Orthomolecular Medicine